Genez-io/genezio-landing-page/new-landing/src/posts/5-best-ai-agents-in-2025.md

 thumbnail: /images/The-5-Best-AI-Agents-in-2025.webp
 preview: In this article, we'll take a look at the 5 best AI agents for 2025 and discuss why testing them is necessary to protect customer trust and satisfaction.
 # meta data start
-description: Discover the 5 best AI agents for customer service in 2025 — including Intercom Fin, Sendbird and Genezio.
-Learn how to test and monitor AI to avoid costly support mistakes.
+description: Discover the 5 best AI agents for customer service in 2025 — including Sendbird and Genezio.
+Learn how to test and monitor AI to avoid costly mistakes.
 meta_og_url: "https://genezio.com/blog/5-best-ai-agents-in-2025/"

 meta_og_image: "https://genezio.com/images/The-5-Best-AI-Agents-in-2025.webp"